“Orientation”

 Overview

 After making a public commitment to following Christ, now we begin to orient ourselves to new life and faith.
 Think of other areas of your life.
-We go to new job orientation, new school orientation…how could faith be any different?
+We go to new job orientation, new school orientation… how could faith be any different?
 This stage is where we begin to build a foundation of our knowledge of God and the historical Christian beliefs.
 This step is facilitated by engaging with a faith community/church and also seeking relationships with those who can help teach you basic truths about Christianity.
 You’ll also receive beginner tools for how to read and study scripture on your own.
 Someone at the end of this stage should be able to answer questions like: Who is Jesus?
 What is the Trinity?
 What are the major plot points in the Bible?
 How do you read the Bible?
-The focus is learning ABOUT the faith so that later you can faithfully EMBODY the faith.
+The focus is learning ABOUT the faith so that later you can EMBODY the faith.

 Ethiopian Eunuch (Acts 8)